JohnRPB/Open-Meta-Project/README.md

 ## Project Showcase
 (as of February 16th, 2018)

 Currently, we stand at five collaborators, more than three weeks, and over 10,000 lines of original code.
 Our website allows users to register an account, save and edit collections of studies that address a particular research question, and conduct and edit a simple drag-and-drop analysis with three demonstration modules.
 This requires a considerable range of features "under the hood".
+Below, you will find a listing of these original features, as well as some visual demonstrations of them functioning.

-Below are the ones that are complete in some form:
+These are the features that are complete in some form:

 * SQL database for storing meta-analytically useful information about studies, as well as associations and attributes that make studies conveniently searchable (published journal, authors, year, scientific field, etc)
 * Form pages where new studies can be located, submitted, and/or added to publicly available user "collections"